Skip to the content

 7/ There are lots of supportive online groups and sources of help

-9/ Get some fresh air by opening your windows, walking round the garden or going for a walk or a jog.
+9/ Try to get some fresh air by opening your windows, walking round the garden (if you have one) or going for a walk or a jog.
 This can help you focus on the present and clear your mind of worries which may be beyond your scope to control.

 Back to top